hongroklim/world-campus/README.md

 ## Abstract

-World Campus is an mobile application that can support decision for a student considering which campus to apply for an exchange program.
+World Campus is a mobile web application that can support the decision for a student considering which campus to apply for an exchange program.
 This application provides enormous information about outgoing university and countries with user-friendly layouts and designs.
 While assisting the arrangement of